.

 Was back in SFO again in the weekend.
 Saturday went out with my class

 mates.
-Had a long drive thru the Scenic Drive (one side sea and the other
+Had a long drive thru the Scenic Drive (one side sea and

 side hills, was too good), and went to a park in Big Sur.
-Except a small
+Except

 waterfall we did not see much there.
 Sunday went around the Silicon